Priority product stewardship

 The Government has declared six priority products for product stewardship under the Waste Minimisation Act 2008.
 This is part of a wider plan to reduce the number of materials ending up in landfills or polluting the environment.

-Regulated product stewardship is when regulations are used to:
+Priority product stewardship is when regulations may be used to:

 • move towards a circular economy and ensure fuller use of resources